Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "always" - 100% chance
 			"Absorb Chance"				"33.3"

+			// This percentage of the Mutant Tank's absorbed damage is converted into armored health.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 1.0 (Full)
+			"Absorb Convert Percentage"		"0.0"

 			// The cooldown for the Mutant Tank's ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.